-I was interested in medium-sized firms as I felt that the training would be high quality with a more personalised approach than, say, a larger firm.
-Due to there being a small intake of graduates here each year, we receive highly individual attention from managers and senior staff who take a keen interest in our careers and wellbeing.
-This was critical to me when I was choosing where I wanted to work.
+I was interested in medium sized firms as I felt that the training would be high quality with a more personalised approach than, say, a larger firm.
+Due to there being a small intake of graduates here each year, we receive highly individual attention from managers and senior staff who take a keen interest in our careers and well-being.
 Lubbock Fine’s central London location was a huge selling point for me too; Paternoster Square is very lively with lots to do at lunchtime and after work.
-The stunning view of St Paul’s Cathedral from the office is always breathtaking!
+The stunning view of St Paul’s Cathedral from the office, is always breathtaking!

 What was the application process like?

-I completed an initial application form and soon afterwards was invited for an assessment day during which my numerical, verbal and communication skills were tested.
+I completed an initial application form and soon afterwards, was invited for an assessment day during which my numerical, verbal and communication skills were tested.
 Following this, an interview day was organised, which provided me with the opportunity to meet with other graduate applicants and ask questions about the firm.
-During my interview day, as well as meeting a number of partners, I met some of the other graduates and staff, some of whom I now count as good friends.
-We all support each other at work and through the stress of exam periods.
+During my interview day, as well as meeting a number of partners, I met some of the other graduates and staff, some of who I now count as good friends.

 What type of training have you had?